PPMD: Gaming career

-On April 2, 2021, Nanney was announced as a new signing by Golden Guardians, along with fellow Super Smash Bros.
-Melee player Edgard "n0ne" L. Sheleby and commentator Kris "Toph" Aldenderfer.

 Personal life

-Nanney struggled with depression over the years, which has limited his ability to travel to events and at times he has found motivation in the game difficult.
 Nanney is a 2009 graduate of Crest High School in Boiling Springs, North Carolina.
 He has a bachelor's degree in psychology from the University of North Carolina at Greensboro.
-PPMD currently lives in Raleigh, North Carolina.
+He currently lives in Raleigh, North Carolina.
 His younger brother Alex "Twitch" Nanney is also a competitive Smash player.

+Nanney struggled with depression over the years, which has limited his ability to travel to events and at times he has found motivation in the game difficult.

 Nanney has expressed interest in playing competitive Melee for a living.

 After a hiatus, Nanney began streaming on his Twitch channel again on April 23, 2019.